How to Write a Grant Proposal for Nonprofits: The Ultimate Guide

 1

-Identify foundations, corporations, and government agencies whose missions align with your nonprofit's goals.
-Thorough research saves time and increases your chances of success.
+Begin by researching foundations and corporations whose missions align with your nonprofit's goals.
+This ensures you're targeting the right funding sources and increases your chances of success.

 2